ooni/sysadmin/README.md

 ## New host in inventory

-When you add a new host to `ansible/inventory` you need to update the continous integration scripts to make travis happy.
+When you add a new host to `ansible/inventory` you need to update the continuous integration scripts to make Travis CI happy.

 This can be done by doing: